errbotio/errbot/README.rst

 It is written and easily extensible in Python.

-Errbot is available as open source software and released under the GPL v3 license.
+Errbot is available as open-source software and released under the GPL v3 license.

 Features